Abhishek-BG/Movie-Rating-Web/README.md

 # Movie-Rating-Web
- A React WebPagge to Rate and Review Movies
+ A React WebPagge to Rate and Review Movies using web 3.0
 # Server
  1)npm init
  2)npm install express --save